davestanley/MultiDimensionalDictionary/README.md

-# MDD
+# MultiDimensionalDictionary
-MDD is a MATLAB tool for managing high-dimensional data that often arises in scientific data analysis.
+MultiDimensionalDictionary, or MDD for short, is a MATLAB tool for managing high-dimensional data that often arises in scientific data analysis.
 It extends the core functionality of Matlab cells and matrices to allow more advanced labeling and indexing options.

 ## In a Nutshell
 MDD can be interpreted in several different ways.